-ShipBob allows online retailers to store their inventory across a network of urban fulfillment centers in major US cities: New York City, Los Angeles, Chicago, San Francisco, and Dallas.
-This can reduce time in transit and save money by shipping from a location that’s actually close to your end customer.
+ShipBob allows online retailers to store their inventory across a network of urban fulfillment centers in major US cities and regions across the coutnry: Los Angeles, Chicago, San Francisco, Pennsylvania, and Dallas.
+This can reduce shipping costs and time in transit by shipping from a location that’s actually close to your end customer.

 Offer affordable 2-day shipping

 ShipBob also allows online retailers to offer guaranteed 2-day shipping — and reduce shopping cart abandonment — through the 2-Day Express Program specifically for Shopify stores.
 In fact, this program is used by some of the top-selling Shopify stores.

 “Our customers who live within ShipBob’s 2-Day Express coverage zone have been taking advantage of fast delivery times.
 Offering this shipping option has increased our average order value in these zones from $75 to $148.”